-Most psychologists view color therapy with skepticism and point out that the supposed effects of color have been exaggerated.
-Colors also have different meanings in different cultures.
-Research has demonstrated in many cases that the mood-altering effects of color may only be temporary.
+Most psychologists view colour therapy with scepticism and point out that the supposed effects of colour have been exaggerated.
+Colours also have different meanings in different cultures.
+Research has demonstrated in many cases that the mood-altering effects of colour may only be temporary.
 A blue room may initially cause feelings of calm, but the effect dissipates after a short period of time.

-Studies have also shown that certain colors can have an impact on performance.
-Exposing students to the color red prior to an exam has been shown to have a negative impact on test performance.
-More recently, researchers discovered that the color red causes people to react with greater speed and force, something that might prove useful during athletic activities.
+Studies have also shown that certain colours can have an impact on performance.
+Exposing students to the colour red prior to an exam has been shown to have a negative impact on test performance.
+More recently, researchers discovered that the colour red causes people to react with greater speed and force, something that might prove useful during athletic activities.

-Answer the following question How do Colors Impact Moods, Feelings, and Behaviors?
-Exercise 3.
+Answer the following question

+How do Colours Impact Moods, Feelings, and Behaviours?

-Read and retell the text below: Text B. The Color Psychology of Black.
+Text B. The Colour Psychology of Black.

-Black absorbs all light in the color spectrum.
+Black absorbs all light in the colour spectrum.
 Black is often used as a symbol of menace or evil, but it is also popular as an indicator of power.
 It is used to represent treacherous characters such as Dracula and is often associated with witchcraft.
 Black is associated with death and mourning in many cultures.
 It is also associated with unhappiness, sexuality, formality, and sophistication.